aliemre1990/aet-gulp-ts-sass/README.md

 * **libraryScripts:** Your imported script files that are used by module or layout module script files.
 * **libraryStyles:** Your imported style files that are used by module or layout module style files.
 * **standaloneStyleLibraries:** Your standalone styles.
 They will be referenced independently on markup files.
-* **standaloneScriptLibraries:**
-* **markupTemplates**
+* **standaloneScriptLibraries:**  Your standalone scripts.
+They will be referenced independently on markup files.
-Where your html markup boilerplate files reside.
+* **markupTemplates:** Where your html markup boilerplate files reside.
 Theese files are empty html templates.
 Usually you will have a single file here.
+* **components:** Your component files.
+Have same file structure as modules.

 ## publicDirectory
 Where your public files reside.
 The processed files will be in this directory.